fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 console.log(fusebitValueProp());
 ```

 * Edit your `package.json` file to include: `”type”:”module”`
 * Run node with the flag enabled: `node --experimental-network-imports fusebit-network-imports.js`

 Now you can change the URL in your code, or the file without having to re-install your node app.
 You can simply restart your app and it will import the module again!

-We will update this post as the feature evolves and share via @fusebitio when this feature ships or a nightly build is available, so follow us for updates.
+We will update this post as the feature leaves the experimental stage, and also share via [@fusebito](https://twitter.com/fusebitio), so follow us for updates.

 ## Everynode on AWS?